The Disability & Wellbeing Service

 The Graham Hills Building

 There is ramp access to the Graham Hills Building from 50 George Street, and a lift to all floors.

 We are working remotely.
 Our telephone number will be answered Monday – Friday 9am – 4pm.

 E-mails will be picked up during office hours, Monday – Friday 9am – 5pm.
 We will respond to your email message within 5 working days’.

 If your query is in relation to Covid-19, please redirect this to email@example.com

 Appointments can be made by phoning the Disability & Wellbeing Service on 0141 548 3402, Monday – Friday 9am – 4pm.

 If you prefer you can also e-mail us (firstname.lastname@example.org) to ask about making an appointment.

-If you think you would like to engage with our team for emotional, mental health or wellbeing issues, please come into Room 4.36 on the fourth floor of the Graham Hills Building, where we will ask you to complete a short referral form which will enable us to arrange an appropriate appointment for you.
+If you think you would like to engage with our team for emotional, mental health or wellbeing issues, please email our service at email@example.com to request an appointment.
+We will ask you to complete a short referral form which will enable us to arrange an appropriate appointment for you.
 We are working remotely and e-mails will be picked up during office hours, Monday – Friday 9am – 5pm.

 The Disability and Wellbeing Service would strongly encourage you to contact your GP urgently should you consider yourself to be at risk, or require medical treatment.